-We are getting fatter, and so are our children.
-Parents play a significant role in this, but often face a blind spot to the detriment of their child’s health and healthy ageing.
-Addressing that blind spot can prevent kids from becoming overweight unhealthy adults later on.
+Parents play a significant role in children becoming overweight/ obese.
+They have a blind spot to the detriment of their child’s health and healthy ageing.
+Addressing that blind spot can prevent kids from becoming overweight unhealthy adults.

-We are getting fatter, and so are our children.
-Half of the adult Dutch population is overweight.
+Over half of the Dutch adult population is overweight.
 The number of obese people, seriously overweight people with an increased risk of chronic diseases, has tripled in recent years.
-13% of Dutch children between the ages of 4 and 17 are overweight, of which 2% are obese.
+Over 13% of Dutch children between the ages of 4 and 17 are overweight, of which over 2% are obese.

-The number of overweight children is expected to increase in the coming years and will also occur at an increasingly younger age.
-Parents play a significant role in this, but often face a blind spot to the detriment of their child’s health and healthy ageing.
-Addressing that blind spot can prevent kids from becoming overweight unhealthy adults later on.
+The number of overweight children is expected to increase in the coming years, and obesity is expected to become more prevalent at a younger age.
+Parents play a significant role but often face a blind spot to the detriment of their child’s health and healthy ageing.
+Addressing that blind spot can prevent children from becoming overweight unhealthy adults.

-An unhealthy lifestyle is the main cause of overweight and obese children. hey eat unhealthily and do not exercise enough.
-Only 2% of overweight children have an underlying medical condition that explains their weight.
+An unhealthy lifestyle is the main cause of overweight and obese children.
+They eat unhealthy and are not active enough.
+Only 2% of overweight children have an underlying medical condition that explains their excessive weight.

-Children with an unhealthy lifestyle have an increased risk of type 2 diabetes, high blood pressure, high cholesterol, joint problems and cardiovascular disorders.
-Moreover, being overweight can lead to psychosocial problems such as being bullied, being unable to keep up with the group, a negative self-image, problems at school and feelings of depression.
+Children with an unhealthy lifestyle have an increased risk of type 2 diabetes, high blood pressure, high cholesterol, joint problems and cardiovascular disease.
+Moreover, being overweight can lead to psychosocial problems such as being bullied, being unable to keep up with the group, negative self-image, learning problems at school, and feelings of depression.

-The longer an unhealthy lifestyle has existed, the more difficult it is to change it.
-Improving unhealthy habits that have been ingrained for years is very difficult.
+The longer the unhealthy lifestyle takes, the more difficult it is to change it.
+Changing unhealthy habits that have been ingrained for years is extremely difficult.
 Biologically, physiologically and hormonally disrupted body processes as a result of an unhealthy lifestyle complicate this process.
-For example, it is very difficult to lose weight at an older age and to maintain a healthy weight, when you were too fat as a child, because the fat cells that develop at a young age never disappear.
-The assumption that a child can ‘outgrow’ the excess amount of bodyweight, as is sometimes said, is therefore not correct.
+For example: For an overweight adult it is very difficult to lose weight and to maintain a healthy weight, when theyu were already overweight as a child.
+Fat cells that developped at a young age do not disappear.
+The assumption that a hild can ‘outgrow’ the excess amount of bodyweight, as is sometimes said, is therefore not correct.
+Overweight children often become obese adults who suffer from many chronic health problems and therefore have an increased risk of premature death.
+Unhealthy living is an emergency in slow motion.

 Parents’ blind spot

 From birth, parents lay the foundation for their child’s lifestyle.
 After all, they are generally responsible for the food supply at home.
-Especially with young children they determine what and how much is eaten and what and how much exercise is done.
-Moreover, they will set an example when it comes to a healthy lifestyle: The parents set the standard for the child (read our article on how parents who want to lose weight but keep buying sweets for their children, can actually become a perfect role model for their children).
+Especially with young children, parents determine what and how much children eat, and what and how much exercise is done.

-Although peers play a greater role in puberty and unhealthy habits can emerge, adolescents who have a healthy lifestyle from an early age and are encouraged to do so by their parents, are also more likely to maintain this at a later age.
+Parents set the example and the standard for lifestyle.
+They can be a role model for a healthy and active lifestyle, or the role model for a sedentary unhealthy lifestyle.
+(How especially overweight parents can become a role model).
+Although peers play a greater role in puberty and unhealthy habits can emerge, adolescents who have a healthy lifestyle from an early age and are encouraged to do so by their parents, are more likely to maintain a healthy lifestyle later in life.

 While most parents want the best for their child and want their child to grow up to be a healthy happy adult, many parents also face a blind spot.
 As a result, the significant positive impact parents can potentially have on the child’s lifestyle, cannot stand out well enough.
 This blind spot has 3 aspects: